 - seeds of 1/2 a vanilla bean or 1/2 teaspoon vanilla bean paste or extract

 - Place warm milk in a large bowl or the bowl of a stand mixer.
 Sprinkle yeast evenly over top; let sit for 5 minutes.
+(If using instant yeast, you can skip this step and just whisk the yeast in with the flour).

 - In another bowl, whisk flour with salt and sugar until evenly incorporated.
 Add to bowl with milk along with melted butter; mix to combine and no or very few lumps remain.
 Cover loosely with plastic wrap and refrigerate for at least 2 hours or overnight.